 The Commission meets monthly, and its meetings are publicly noticed.
 Members of the public are welcome to attend, and there is a standing item on the Commission agendas for a "Call to the Audience" period.
 The Commission also has standing sub-committees addressing Finance and Capital Planning, Marketing, Business District Parking, and Neighborhood Parking.

-Note: Currently, due to the pandemic, the Commission is meeting virtually.
+Note: The Commission meets virtually.
 The public is invited to log in and join these meetings as well.

 Upcoming Park Tucson Commission meetings: